ufoss-org/ufoss-website/docs/kotysa/kotysa.md

 ### step 2 -> Describe database model

-Use [type-safe Tables DSL](table-mapping) to map database model based to entities
+Use [type-safe Tables DSL](table-mapping) to map database tables to your entities, this is the ORM (object-relational mapping) step

 ```kotlin
 val tables =